 Your Medicare card will have your Medicare Beneficiary Number, name, and Part A and/or B effective dates.
-You will use it to get services from the healthcare provider and to enroll in additional coverage such as a Medicare Supplement or Medicare Advantage plan.
+You’ll use it to get services from the healthcare provider and to enroll in additional coverage such as a Medicare Supplement or Medicare Advantage plan.

-If you are already enrolled in Social Security benefits, you should receive your card about three months before your 65th birthday.
+If you’re already enrolled in Social Security benefits, you should receive your card about three months before your 65th birthday.

-If you have not enrolled, typically, you will receive your card two to four weeks after you enroll in Medicare.
-To enroll, you use the social security administration’s website.
-You’ll need to create a My Social Security account if you do not already have one.
+If you haven’t enrolled, you’ll typically receive your card two to four weeks after enrolling in Medicare.
+To enroll, you use the Social Security Administration’s website.
+You’ll need to create a My Social Security account if you don’t already have one.

 Another way to get your Medicare under 65 is due to a disability.
-If you are disabled, you should receive your card automatically.
+If you’re disabled, you should receive your card automatically.
 Your Medicare will begin on the 25th month of disability benefits.

-Your Initial Enrollment Period for Medicare last three months after the month you are first eligible.
+Your Initial Enrollment Period for Medicare last three months after the month you’re first eligible.

 Depending on how you elect to use your Medicare coverage will discern how you use your card.

 If you elect to enroll in Medicare Part C, you’ll only use your card to complete the enrollment into your Medicare Advantage plan.
 Once your Medicare Advantage plan starts, you’ll only use your Medicare Advantage card for all your healthcare services.